Physical Therapy PT

 9. Be Respectful

 Another one of the most important characteristics of a physical therapist is respect.
 The top PT professionals honor the wishes of their patients.
-Regardless of what you determine to be the best course of action, your patients will decide whether or not they will pursue the treatment options you recommend.
+Regardless of what you determine to be the best course of action, your patients will decide whether or not they will pursue the recommended treatment options.

-You can offer your professional opinion, but ultimately you must acknowledge and accept the patient’s decision.
-In your therapy practice, you will treat patients of all ages and body types, from all walks of life.
-As one of the skills needed to be a physical therapist, it’s important to address your patients with equal respect.
+You can offer your professional opinion, but ultimately, you must acknowledge and accept the patient’s decision.
+In your therapy practice, you will treat patients of all ages and body types and from all walks of life.
+One of the critical qualities of a physical therapist is to address your patients with equal respect.

 10. Be Communicative